 The night turned really tough on us, since we were at a point without phone, passports, and a place to go.
 We were basically walking on the main street.
 We didn’t know the neighborhood at all and went in every hotel along the way to try our luck.
 Most hotels were either fully booked or cannot accept us since we didn’t have passports with us.
 After 2 hours, finally one hotel showed us sympathy and allowed us to stay otherwise we would truly [have become] homeless in a place we don’t even know.

 Finally settled in for the night, the couple thought about the day’s events.
-And they became convinced that Airbnb and the host were responsible for their situation.
+They became convinced that Airbnb and the host were responsible for their situation.
 Now with her phone fully charged, Qi sent multiple pleas for help through the Airbnb resolution center.
-But Airbnb had already resolved that the couple had not been available to work cooperatively with their hosts.
+But Airbnb had already determined that the couple had not made themselves available to work cooperatively with their hosts.
 The case was closed according to Airbnb.

 But Qi felt wronged and decided to contact the Elliott Advocacy team.

-When Qi’s plea for help hit my desk, I had just finished successfully mediating two cases involving Airbnb.
-The Elliott Advocacy team’s experience with Airbnb is that when something has gone wrong, their executive resolution team is always willing to jump in and correct the problem:
+Our experience with Airbnb is that when something goes wrong, their executive resolution team is always willing to jump in and quickly correct the problem.

-Our advocacy team now receives close to 1000 pleas for help each month.
-And it probably would not surprise our regular readers to know that some portion of these have no basis for demanding compensation.
-And so we do not present every case that arrives in our inbox to every company involved.
-It’s important for our team’s reputation to carefully consider the merits of each plea for help that we receive.
+It probably comes as no surprise to our regular readers to know that some portion of the help requests we receive have no merit.
+And so we don’t present every case that arrives in our inbox to every company involved.
+It’s important for our team’s reputation to carefully consider the validity of each plea for help that we receive.

 Unfortunately for Qi, I noticed many problems with her complaint.
 First, she was asking for a full refund of her stay in Barcelona.
 Even if the host caused her problem, it didn’t begin until the last day of her stay.
 So a full refund wasn’t a reasonable request.